AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with the `$method` are supported by AdGuard for Windows, Mac, Android, **running CoreLibs v1.12 or later**, and AdGuard Browser extension for Chrome, Firefox, Edge, **running TSUrlFilter v2.1.1 or later**.
+Rules with the `$method` are supported by AdGuard for Windows, Mac, Android, **running CoreLibs v1.12 or later**, and AdGuard Browser Extension for Chrome, Firefox, Edge, **running TSUrlFilter v2.1.1 or later**.

 :::